miniCloudMES/Upload_Demo/README.md

 # Files-Upload-Demo
-The Project is show how to mnanage upload files with Django.
+The Project is show how to manage upload files with Django.
+***
+Free for personal use.
+Please contact me for Business use.
+***
 ### Install method:
 ```
 cd mainsite